Rogersville City School hosts a youth wellness summit for students - NewsBreak

 Science Hill receives $45,000 CTE grant to open mercantile store on campus

 Johnson City Schools recently received a grant which will allow Science Hill High School to open a student-run mercantile store that will give students work-based learning opportunities.
-Preparing students for the workplace is one of the many things the school works hard to do.
-Now, there will be an extra...
+Preparing students for the workplace is one of the many things Science Hill High School works hard to do.
+Now, there will be...

 ELIZABETHTON — The cost of higher education has been in the news recently because of the federal student loan forgiveness.
-However, most students at the Tennessee College of Applied Technology-Elizabethton have not had to resort to many student loans because of the low cost to attend the school and because of the Tennessee Promise Scholarship program that allows qualified students to attend a community or technical college in the state free of tuition and mandatory fees.
+Most students at the Tennessee College of Applied Technology Elizabethton have not had to resort to many student loans because of the low cost to attend the school and because of the Tennessee Promise Scholarship program that offers the opportunity for qualified students to attend a community or technical college in the state free of tuition and mandatory fees.

 RELATED LOCAL CHANNELS